ChrisChasm/disciple-tools-whatsapp-quick-response/README.md

-# Disciple Tools - One Page Extension Template
+# Disciple Tools - WhatsApp Quick Response
-This project is similar to the full plugin starter template, but it is intended for small modifications that don't require languages, rest, and other features of the full starter plugin.
+This extension adds a tile to contacts that prepares quick responses to new contacts.